the-mad-dev/tech-backend-dev/pg-transaction/readme.md

 11. Verify that the database, roles tables and data is created
 12. Run the main.js file using the command ```node main.js```

+#### Learnings
+---
+1. db.tx() method of pg-promise library is responsible for creating and managing transaction (Begin, commit and rollback)
+2. db.tx() accepts two parameters, one is the transaction mode and other is the function to be invoked with t as paramater
+3. db.tx() obtains a connection from the connection pool and once the transaction is completed (commit/rollback) it releases the connection back to the connection pool
+4. No explicit connection pool managment implementation is needed when using db.tx();
+5. If an error is thrown inside a child transaction, only the child transaction is rolled back
+6. If an error is throw inside the parent transaction, all the child transactions are also rolled back along with the parent transaction